Sport Ireland Athlete Zone

 See video below for a brief illustration

-The Irish Sports Council have recently launched a "Report Doping” form on their website to help us fight against doping in sport.
+Sport Ireland have a "Report Doping” form on their website to help us fight against doping in sport.
 Anyone reporting via this encrypted form can do so anonymously if they prefer.
 Obviously the more detail a person provides, the better.
-The form can be found at www.irishsportscouncil.ie/report or by clicking on the image above.
+The form can be found at the link below or by clicking on the image above.

 [Downloadable guideline documents for clubs can be found at the bottom of this post]